These are our awesome staff that God has brought together.

 I started working at DayStar doing Community Placement, which is offered here in Wiky through Ontario Works.
 It is seventy hours a month, doing three hours a day.
 I took advantage of the program for two years, from September to June.
 My two older children were in school, and my youngest was in daycare.
 I then did Employment Placement, which is a year-long program, which gave me full-time employment at DayStar.
 I worked mostly in the Clothing Depot and kitchen.
 I had a great team to work with and learned a lot.
 I was able to get an extension after the first year.
 By the time my contract ended, everything had shut down for Covid, in 2020.
 After a year off, I was asked to come back to work for DayStar for a six-month contract from February 2021 to September 2021.

 I really enjoy working at DayStar.
 The staff are great to work with, I am learning a lot about office administration, and by also being involved with the programs here, I can meet a variety of people in the Wiky area.
 I am no longer as shy as I once was and feel that I have come a long way in my personal growth and ability to fit into many work situations.
-I am hoping that it works out for me to continue to work at DayStar.

-Greeting my name is Sheldon Wigwans.
+Greeting my name is Sheldon Migwans.
 I am a father of 5 and came to know Jesus as my Lord in 2008.
 I became involved with DayStar in 2011 after one of the DayStar summer camps.
-Together with Anthony Pennings, we have been serving the M’Chigeeng community spreading the love of Jesus with those who He leads us to.
+Together with Anthony Pennings, we have been serving the M’Chigeeng community spreading the love of Jesus to those who He leads us to.
 God has given me a passion to serve those who struggle with addictions.
 As I join the DayStar Staff, I will be able to focus more of my energy and time on the community around me.
-Part of my roll will be to mentor others in their faith, plan and develop outreach opportunities, and work on developing a united Body of Believers in M’Chigeeng.
+Part of my role will be to mentor others in their faith, plan and develop outreach opportunities, and work on developing a united Body of Believers in M’Chigeeng.
 Thanks so much for your willingness to partner with me to serve my community and neighbours in M’Chigeeng.